gitstevegu/awsCodePipeline/README.md

 # awsCodePipeline
-This project is to be used to test AWS code pipeline.
+This java maven project is to be used to test AWS code pipeline.